-Preparing for our screening
+Preparing for screening - it's really simple.

 - Head to the entrance that is stated on your ticket and join one of the queues.